+64 21 267 6203

 Individual Therapy

-Cognative Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT)

 The aim is to help you deal with overwhelming issues in a more positive way by breaking them down into smaller parts.
 You're shown how to change these negative patterns to improve the way you feel.

-Dialectical Behaviour Therapy (DBT)
+Dialectical Behavior Therapy (DBT)

 During sessions DBT therapists will use a balance of acceptance and change techniques.
 Acceptance techniques focus on understanding yourself as a person and making sense of why you might do the things you do.
-Change techniques focus on replacing behaviours that harm you with behaviours that help you.
+Change techniques focus on replacing behaviors that harm you with behaviors that help you.
 This may mean your therapist will challenge your unhelpful thoughts and encourage you to find new ways of dealing with distress.

 Mindfulness is described as the practice of being present, in the moment, on purpose, without judgment, doing one thing at a time, and doing what works for you.

 Why is mindfulness so important?
 Because it helps us cope with a variety of concerns including problems with mood, chronic pain, and attention.
 The research has shown that mindfulness facilitates emotion regulation because it helps us to remain in the present and focus on the facts alone.
-When we feel something intensely, there are often ineffective urges present, and mindfulness allows us to see potential (skilful) alternative options before we act.
+When we feel something intensely, there are often ineffective urges present, and mindfulness allows us to see potential (skillful) alternative options before we act.

 Acceptance is a core aspect of mindfulness.
 Those who learn to accept their experiences and not just notice them are less reactive to stress and are less prone to mind-wandering.
 When we accept difficult situations, the situation will run its course and eventually go away.
 Acceptance helps us to stop ruminating on what is “wrong” and allows us to experience other feelings and thoughts.
 In this way, we get to see the entire picture.